Deploying files

 Managing File Contents

-Use lineinfile or blockinfile instead of copy to manage text in a file
+Use lineinfile, template, or blockinfile instead of copy to manage text in a file.

 Lab: Change a string, based on a regular expression.